Search guides

 Annual dividend income

 The estimated yearly dividend income based on your current holdings and their declared dividends.
-This updates as:
+This is a forward projection — it shows what you can expect to earn over the next 12 months if holdings and dividends stay the same.
+It updates as:

 • You add or remove holdings